pryv/config-template-pryv.io/pryv.io/cluster/README.md

 * CORE_SYSTEM_KEY: key to make system calls on cores
 * REGISTER_SYSTEM_KEY_1: key to make system calls on register
 * REGISTER_ADMIN_KEY_1: key to make admin calls on register
-* SERVICE_WEBSITE_IP_ADDRESS: if exists, please provide the IP address of the customer or service website
+* SERVICE_WEBSITE_IP_ADDRESS: if exists, please provide the IP address of the customer or service website - what to print on http://DOMAIN
 * STATIC_WEB_IP_ADDRESS: hostname of static-web machine
 * REG_MASTER_IP_ADDRESS: IP address of master register machine
 * REG_MASTER_VPN_IP_ADRESS: IP address of master register on a secure line between it and slave register (can be a private network)